mrumkovskis/wabase-wiki/View-Get.md

 Quite often we need the data to be preprocessed on the back-end side before sending the view to the web.
 This can be easily done by declaring a field followed by equation sign and then writing the expression.
 This is how it looks like this: `- name_of_fiel = expression`.
-For instance, to create a single field containing full name of a user, all we need to do is to append the name, a space and the surname, using sql concat_ws function.
+For instance, to create a single field containing the full name of a user, all we need to do is to append the name, a space and the surname, using sql concat_ws function.
 Like this  `- full_name = concat_ws(' ', u.name, u.surname)`